-The following year, the South Boston Allied War Veterans Council, which organizes the event, canceled the parade because they didn’t want to comply with a Massachusetts court ruling that ordered the inclusion of gays and lesbians in the green spectacle.
+The following year, the South Boston Allied War Veterans Council, which organises the event, cancelled the parade because they didn’t want to comply with a Massachusetts court ruling that ordered the inclusion of gays and lesbians in the green spectacle.
 But in 1995, the Supreme Court ruled that the the private sponsors had the right to choose who participated in the parade.

 Gays and lesbians have been fighting ever since to find a way into the event, the largest annual parade in Boston.
 They’ve pressured politicians and sponsors but so far, their efforts have had little impact.

-Supporters of the parade organizers have argued that gays should be happy with being allowed to march at all—why is the St. Patrick’s Day Parade such a big deal anyway?
+Supporters of the parade organisers have argued that gays should be happy with being allowed to march at all – why is the St. Patrick’s Day Parade such a big deal anyway?
 There are plenty of other parades in the Commonwealth that pick and choose their participants, including a variety of gay pride parades, or so the argument goes.

 “There’s no other civic or cultural institution of any kind in the state of Massachusetts that I am aware of that went all the way to the Supreme Court to enforce its right to exclude openly LGBT people, and that’s what makes this parade so important,” said Mass Equality Executive Director Kara Coredini.